Yuxing-Hao/ICA-DP_Harmonization/README.md

 ## References
 Hao, Yuxing and Xu, Huashuai and Xia, Mingrui and Yan, Chenwei and Zhang, Yunge and Zhou, Dongyue and Karkkainen, Tommi and Nickerson, Lisa D and Li, Huanjie and Cong, Fengyu.
 (2023).
 Removal of site effects and enhancement of signal using dual projection independent component analysis for pooling multi-site MRI data.
 European Journal of Neuroscience, 58(6), 3466–3487. https://doi.org/10.1111/ejn.16120

 Xu, Huashuai and Hao, Yuxing and Zhang, Yunge and Zhou, Dongyue and Karkkainen, Tommi and Nickerson, Lisa D and Li, Huanjie and Cong, Fengyu.
-"Harmonization of multi-site functional MRI data with dual-projection based ICA model."
-Frontiers in Neuroscience 17 (2023).
+(2023).
+Harmonization of multi-site functional MRI data with dual-projection based ICA model.
+Frontiers in Neuroscience, 17, 1225606. https://doi.org/10.3389/fnins.2023.1225606